vgurianov/srt/docs/started.md

 You can executed experiments, for example, in command line
 ```
 $cd src
-$python experiment1.py  ,etc.
+$python experiment1.py  ,and etc.
 ```
 or in IDLE.

 ### 2. Use pip to install
-Also you may install PyMMS from PyPI.
+Also you may install PyMMS from PyPI then dependencies install is automatic.
 About *pip* see [hear](https://packaging.python.org/tutorials/installing-packages/).
 Install PyMMS with pip:

 ```$ pip install pymms```